weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 sudo scope launch
 ~~~

+Now switch to the terminal of `weave-microservice-02` and do the same .

 Display `Weave Scope` in your browser using the URL that was presented to you in the terminal window after the application has finished launching.
 In this guide, Scope uses the following URLs: `http://172.17.8.101:4040/` or `http://172.17.8.102:4040/`

 ##Viewing Peered Virtual Machines in Weave Scope

 With both `Weave Net` and `Weave Scope` launched, go to `Weave Scope`in your browser to view the peered VMs.
-A line between the two nodes indicates a connection has been made, and if you mouse over one of the nodes all connections with that node will highlight.
+A line between the two nodes indicates a connection has been made, and if you mouse over one of the nodes all connections with that node highlight.
 You will see a better example of this highlighting once the entire microservices application has been deployed.

 ![Two Peered VMs](/guides/images/spring-boot-microservices/two-peered-vms.png)